Do Americans feel safer after Soleimani attack?

 Video

 Vice-President Mike Pence said that he thinks Americans are "safer today" after the death of Qasem Soleimani.
-Do US tourists near the White House agree?
+Americans in Washington DC answer whether or not they agree.

 -